Health Equity

 - All WIC communications translated into Spanish and verified by a native Spanish-speaker.

 - An equity checklist has been implemented for communications, which is completed before the launch of every BPHE communications campaign.
+In 2024, 100% of communications campaigns reached the equity goal set out by the checklist.

 Data to identify health inequities is built into program planning & evaluation.